As consumer tech advances, many customers now expect businesses to communicate with them in a user-oriented, tech-forward way.

 Conversational commerce is a growing trend where businesses use online messaging tools to directly interface with their prospects.
 It aims to mirror the live, consultative experience that you may receive from a shop assistant in a bricks and mortar shop, making online selling much warmer and more personal.

 WhatsApp is by far the most popular messaging app out there (Source: Statista), so it stands to reason that businesses should investigate WhatsApp’s business-focused option – imaginatively monikered “WhatsApp Business”.
+We’ve put together this comprehensive guide on how to use WhatsApp Business to talk to your customers.

 What is WhatsApp Business?